 Thanks to the establishment of the Z-Wave Alliance in 2005, it proves to be very strategic towards the development of Z-Wave and the diverse list of smart devices nowadays supporting this technology.
 With the need to improve the technology, a new certification program is created to cater to the need to standardize the use of Z-Wave technology, the Z-Wave Plus.
 Now, let’s clear things up and know the difference between Z-Wave and Z-Wave Plus.

 Table of Contents

 - Z-Wave vs Z-Wave Plus

 - Z-wave Vs Z-wave Plus: FAQs

 What is Z-Wave?

-Z-Wave is a communication protocol which is wireless, RF-based and interoperable which aims to enable control and monitoring of smart devices.
-It aims to enable automation in homes and even in businesses.
-Through Z-Wave technology, different devices, like switches, bulbs, hubs and thermostats, becomes smart enough to be able to talk to each other and perform accordingly through this communication medium.
+Z-Wave is a communication protocol that is wireless, RF-based, and interoperable, aiming to enable the control and monitoring of smart devices.
+It aims to allow automation in homes and even in businesses.
+Through Z-Wave technology, different devices, like switches, bulbs, hubs, and thermostats, become smart enough to talk to each other and perform accordingly through this communication medium.

 What is Z-Wave Plus?

 Many have heard this new term called “Z-Wave Plus” for some of the latest smart home devices.
 More importantly, it was a top upgrade to this technology.

 While Z-Wave is the technology, Z-Wave Plus is the new program that certifies products that use the newly introduced ‘Next Gen’ Z-Wave hardware platform, also known as 500 Series or 5th Generation Z-Wave.
 The Z-Wave Plus Certification program aims to certify products and solutions to a set of extended features and capabilities of the Z-Wave technology to enhance the use and experience of Z-Wave for the consumers.